ashwinreddy/blog/_notes/Public/Neoplatonism.md

 ---
-title: "Neoplatonism"
+title: "neoplatonism"
 feed: hide
 ---

-Neoplatonism is a school of thought reviving [[Platonism]].
+neoplatonism is a school of thought reviving [[platonism]].